 Donors Feel Like They’re Being Taken for Granted

-A simple thank you goes a long way.
-Donors are altruistic, generous people who give their hard-earned money to your nonprofit.
-But, if the donor feels like he or she is being taken advantage of, ignored or not appreciated, they may call it quits.
+A simple Thank You goes a long way.
+Donors are altruistic, generous people who give their hard-earned money to support your cause.
+But, if the donor feels like he or she is being taken advantage of, ignored, or not appreciated, they may call it quits.
 Nonprofits have the obligation to thank their donors, early and often.
-In fact, nonprofits should send notes of gratefulness to their donors far more than they solicit donations.
+In fact, nonprofits should send notes of gratitude to their donors more than they solicit donations.
 Make sure your donors know how valuable they are to your nonprofit by thanking them.

-It might seem like an obvious thing to do, but communicating where the donor’s money is going is sometimes overlooked by nonprofits.
-Being transparent and accountable is key to establishing trust with a donor, therefore ensuring their continued support.
+It might seem like an obvious, but communicating where donor are going is sometimes overlooked by nonprofits.
+Transparency and accountability are key to establishing trust with donors to ensure their continued support.
 Think about it – would you continue donating to an organization if you had no idea how your money was being used?
 Unlikely.
-According to a 2019 report by the Center for Effective Philanthropy, nonprofit-donor relationships matter and nonprofits should focus on cultivating these relationships going forward.
-Your organization should make it easy for donors to stay updated on your progress and part of that is providing them with details on how and who they are helping with each donation.
+Your organization should make it easy for donors to stay updated on your progress and a part of that is providing them with details on how and who they are helping with each donation.
 Share with your donors how their support specifically helps the cause.

 Donor attraction and retention for nonprofits can be tricky, so nonprofits must take extra care that they don’t participate in any of the above fundraising faux pas to avoid deterring donors.

-The advent of social media changed the way people consume and share content, engage in social activities and entertain themselves as we know it – as well as how nonprofits fundraise.
-Now, virtually every potential donor spanning all locations and generations has, if not is consistently active on, various social media platforms.
+The advent of social media changed the way people consume and share content, engage in social activities, and entertain themselves as we know it – as well as how nonprofits fundraise.
+Now, virtually every potential donor spanning all locations and generations is consistently active on various social media platforms.
 Nonprofits should be aware of which groups of donors prefer which channels, such as:

 · Facebook being a source primarily for Gen X and baby boomers